ariesbabu/ocp-gitp/docs/optional_labs/ocp_image_registry.md

 1. On the top menu, click on **Object Stores**

-2. Click on **ntnx-objects**, this will open objects store management page in a separate browser tab
+2. Click on **ntnxlab** (or other objects store) objects store, this will open objects store management page in a separate browser tab

 3. Click on **Create Bucket**